 Art Weiss represented the 5’10”, 188-pound Wayne Chrebet, who Bill Belichick saw first-hand every single day in practice as the Defensive Coordinator of the New York Jets.
 Then, Belichick brought that to New England to win championships with small, quick receivers like Troy Brown, Deion Branch, Wes Welker, Julian Edelman and Danny Amendola.
 In a way, Art Weiss gave Belichick the prototype receiver in Wayne Chrebet, which resulted in this offense built on short, quick, and inexpensive receivers that has helped the Patriots immensely in the amount of cap space they’ve saved over the last 16 years in a really expensive receiver market.

 As that video above points out, critics believed Chrebet was too small and too slow, which was always one of the knocks for players like Welker, Edelman and Amendola, but Chrebet’s quickness was not properly valued at the time.
-I’m won’t avoid the elephant in the room with this conversation as the Patriots now have three white receivers, but Belichick has been able to exploit going back to Welker.
+The Patriots now have three white receivers and Belichick has been able to exploit this going back to Welker.

 I think that having seen what Chrebet did in New York, Belichick had a first hand example of the prototype for his position, so he was more open to the possibility of Welker than other coaches probably were at the time.
 Back in 2006, although Chrebet had already happened and the Patriots were winning with their short receivers, I’d imagine that very few people were concerned with what a 5’9”, 190-pounds receiver with 67 catches for 687 yards (10.3 ypc) and one touchdown.
 Even fewer would be willing to trade the Dolphins a second- and a seventh-round pick for him, then sign him to a five-year, $18.1 million contract with a $9 million signing bonus.